yltsmees/saucedemo-cypress-portfolio/README.md

 - Price formatting uses `$` and two decimals
 - No username or password in URL or web storage
 - Basic cookie check for sensitive data
-- State behaviour on refresh and back navigation
+- State behaviour on refresh and back navigation in key flows
-- Simple stability check for repeated sorting
+- Simple stability check for repeated sorting actions

 Some tests document issues in the demo application and are marked as **EXPECTED BUG** in the test name.

-Test cases use IDs such as `SD_LOGIN_01`, `SD_INV_04`, `SD_CHECKOUT_07` to make it easy to link back to manual test design.
+Test cases use IDs such as `SD_LOGIN_01`, `SD_INV_04`, `SD_CHECKOUT_07` to map back to test design.

 ---